 For hungry writers who are seriously motivated (or who seriously need some motivation) to reach their goals.

 +Baker’s dozen: $1299.
 Save two hundred dollars, plus get a 13th session free.

 Signature package for those who are ready to commit to long-term progress as a successful freelance writer.

-+Special Southern African rate: R450 per session
++Special Southern African rate: R1800 for four sessions

 +Freelance Writer Bootcamp

 My signature ecourse: six weeks of prerecorded modules plus live (online) group workshops.
 Learn to write pitches that sell, break into your dream publications, and get paid well to cover stories you’re passionate about.
 Find out more and register at FreelanceWriterBootcamp.com.